trbKnl/portserver/README.md

 ### Install portserver to run it locally

-After dependencies are installed you can do:
+After the prerequisites are installed, run:

 ```
 git clone https://github.com/trbKnl/portserver.git